-At first glance the logistical goals of a morning routine seem simple–breakfast in, warm clothes on, and out the door.
-Yet achieving these outcomes with a two-year-old can be far from simple.
+I can still remember mornings with toddlers like they were yesterday.
+The logistics of a morning routine seemed simple enough — breakfast in, warm clothes on, and out the door.
+Yet any parent can tell you that achieving these outcomes with a two-year-old is far from simple.

-With power struggles mounting, I decided I needed to improve efficiency.
-I got breakfast ready the night before, made sure that I gave clear choices as we got ready to go, and pushed the train forward.
+When toddler power struggles hit, I initially thought that I just needed to improve my efficiency to allow for extended mitten throwing time.
+I got breakfast ready the night before, made sure that I gave clear choices as we got ready to go, and focused on pushing the train forward.
 I mapped out my game plan with the precision of an experienced engineer.

-Then I made a minor change to the routine.
-One morning, jammies still on, my son and I nestled into his bed and read two short books before the day began.
-Something shifted.
-It wasn’t until we were out the door a few minutes early that morning that I realized we had emerged from the house fully outfitted in boots, snowpants, and mittens.
+After weeks of snowpants-wrestling, I stumbled into a minor routine change.
+One morning, jammies still on, we snuggled up and read a short book before the day began.
+It wasn’t until we were out the door that day a few minutes early that I realized we had emerged from the house fully outfitted in boots, snowpants, and mittens.
 Hardly a tear had been shed.
 Was this a miracle?

 Small changes in the right places.